Coteh/LavaEscape/README.md

 1. To build for production, run `npm run prod` and then serve a HTTP server from the project root

 ## Limitations
-- No background music at the moment due to (self-imposed) time constraints
+- No audio (background music nor sound effects) at the moment
 - No high score table at the moment either
 - Not everything in the codebase has been modularized yet (e.g. cooldowns)
 - No automated testing